 “This internship was my first real taste into the business world and I loved every second of it.
 From the get-go, this was a real dream come true.
 The internship provided much needed work experience, which not many university students are able to have, and a reference from my wonderful supervisor.” - Robbie Bell, Intern in Italy

-The program fee for internships in Rome includes accommodation and two meals per day.
-Extra spending money must be budgeted, so you have weekly funds available for extra meals/snacks, public transportation, tourism activities, etc.
+The program fee for internships in Rome includes accommodation.
+Extra spending money must be budgeted, so you have weekly funds available for meals, snacks, public transportation, tourism activities, etc.

-To accommodate interns in Rome, apartments are provided, via a local host.
-Interns can expect to have their own bedroom for privacy and access to shared common areas.
+Interns in Rome are accommodated in a local homestay, often located within an apartment building.
+Interns can expect to have their own bedroom for privacy and access to shared common areas such as kitchen, living room and bathroom.
 Other rooms within the apartment are utilized to accommodate other international students / interns, in addition to the accommodation host / homeowner.
+You will be provided with your own key and can come and go as you please.
 If you want to participate alongside friends, this is no problem - arrangements can be made to ensure you’re accommodated together.

-Homestay apartments are typically situated within 20 minutes’ walking distance to the local team’s office (where the Italian language lessons take place).
+Homestay apartments are typically located between 20-45 minutes by public transport to the local team’s office (where the Italian language lessons take place), and your internship placement.

 “We feel very confident and optimistic about bringing interns to our programs!
 This is an exciting time for interns to go abroad.
 More than ever, companies need a competitive advantage… Welcoming the contribution of international interns helps bring a fresh perspective on their market, products, tools and ideas.
 When we bring people together from around the world, there’s a shared experience that brings people closer together.” - Fabrizio - Intern Coordinator in Rome, Italy